Upcoming Sunday Symposiums

 March 2 - “Oscar season, from Telluride, Toronto, and Venice to the Dolby Theater”

-The Oscar season unofficially launches with film festivals at Telluride, Toronto, and Venice where hype and hope mingle with actors, directors, and producers in pursuit of stardom and box office gold.
+The Academy of Motion Pictures Arts and Sciences presents the Oscars at a glitzy and glamorous Academy Awards show in front of a world audience.
+The Oscar season unofficially launches with film festivals at Telluride, Toronto, and Venice, where hype and hope mingle with actors, directors, and producers in pursuit of stardom and box office gold.
 In this presentation, veteran cinema operator Ky Boyd will talk about films, film festivals, and the Oscars.
 He may even share a few clips of your favorite stars.

 Boyd operated Santa Rosa's much-beloved Rialto Cinemas Lakeside theater for 10 years before its relocation to Sebastopol.
 He has also operated Rialto Cinemas Elmwood in Berkeley since 2007 and Rialto Cinemas in El Cerrito since 2009.

 For further information on the Oakmont Sunday Symposium and upcoming and past programs, please go to www.oaksunsym.org.